mishushakov/dialogflow-gateway-docs/hosted/faq.md

 You will be notified via the E-Mail, that you used to sign up

-**What if Dialogflow V2 will be depricated?**
+**What if Dialogflow V2 will be deprecated?**

 You will get a free upgrade

+**Will my integrations stop working after i exceed free quota?**

+No!

 **How is my usage going to be billed?**

-If you are over the free quota, you will get a e-mail on the 1th of the following month containing instructions on how and where to transmit your payment
+If you are over the free quota, you will get a e-mail on the 1th of the following month containing instructions on how to transmit your payment

 For any further questions, [contact us](https://ushakov.co/#contact)